theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 # There's got to be a better way to run this than from the command line!

 There is!
-Use an IDE (like PyCharm, which I use) that preferably integrates with
+Use an IDE (like PyCharm, which I use) that preferably integrates with Python to show you import errors, syntax errors, etc. Go google "Python IDE" and pick one you like.